stevewatkins17/PythonForDataAnalysis/readme_3InterimProjects.md

 - git master/feature branch --
 	- your first interim project deliverable should be stored in your git main or master branch.
 	- your 2nd & 3rd deliverables should be stored in git feature branches.

 - executable Python script -- QA (the 3rd party that tests your project) will clone your branch & execute your Python.
 It will succeed or fail.

 - readme.md -- instructions/help for the QA tester.

-Keep in mind that the above is the minimum; you are more than welcome to over-deliver on the minimum requirements.
+Keep in mind that the above is the bare minimum; you are more than welcome to over-deliver on the minimum requirements.

 ## Delivery dates